 |In multiples of S$1,000|

-SSB is fully backed by the Government of Singapore which holds the highest credit rating from major credit rating agencies (eg. S&P’s AAA rating).
-Economically, since the Government of Singapore also influences monetary policy (money printing), there is no reason they cannot return the invested funds.
+Singapore Savings Bonds are fully backed by the Government of Singapore which holds the highest credit rating from major credit rating agencies (eg. S&P’s AAA rating).
+Economically, since the Government of Singapore also influences monetary policy (money printing), there is no basically reason they cannot return the invested funds.

-SSB is also insulated from volatility of interest rates since they are not traded.
-And because investors can redeem bonds directly with MAS, there is no capital loss in the event interest rates rise.
+SSBs are very safe because they are also insulated from the volatility of interest rates as they are not traded, unlike SGS bonds and Corporate bonds.
+You can redeem invested SSBs directly with MAS, so there is no capital loss in the event interest rates rise.

 Good liquidity with No Redemption Cost